joshdyod/Server-copy-/README.md

 # Server-copy-
-Copy the YUM repositories  from one red hat server to another.
+Copy the packages from one server to another.
 ## Getting Started
 This script will take the Yum history captured from one server and run it off of another.
 THis is useful for cloning and updating multiple servers.